CONFERENCE PROGRAM AND SPEAKERS

 Meena Dasari, Ph.D.

-Case conceptualization is integral to effective treatment outcomes.
-For CBPT, J.B.
-Persons (2008) work provides guidelines for integrating diagnostic assessment, monitoring progress, and collaborative treatment planning.
+Case conceptualization is integral to effective treatment outcomes in any psychotherapy, including Play Therapy.
+For CBPT, Persons (2008) work provides guidelines for integrating diagnostic assessment, monitoring progress, and collaborative treatment planning.
 This process evolves during treatment which is similar to assembling a puzzle.

 Supervision of CBPT, 1 CE